ZenkoSan/TreeOfSavior-en-research/Interface Limits & Typesetting.md

 Includes screenshots.

 For reference: According to [this,](https://en.wikipedia.org/wiki/Line_length) the minimum comfortable reading width for English text is a line width of 40 characters, with an average of ~75 for books, and ~100 for computer screens.
 The minimum of 40 characters is strict, as word wrap will begin to clash with the length of English words, creating a heavily jagged right margin.

 ### Summary

 * All text appears to be left-aligned, non-justified.
 * If word wrap is present, it is sometimes inconsistent with the boundary of the text box, creating cut-offs.
 * Column width varies a lot, with about half dropping below 40 characters.
 * Column height has different coding for different elements.
-Some is fixed, some are dynamic, some are dynamic, but requires the insertion of the {nl} tag.
+Some are fixed; some are dynamic; some are dynamic, but requires line breaking with the {nl} tag.
 * Some Unicode punctuation is supported, but this is actually dependent on the font file loaded.

 * The game uses the font **Quattrocento Bold**.
 To check for available characters and to download a copy, go here: https://www.google.com/fonts/specimen/Quattrocento